insper-education/active-handout-workshop-paee-ale-21/content/00-preliminary-tasks/index.md

     By default, *your fork* will have the same name as the original (`active-handout-example-course`).

 !!! task
-    Now let's rename our repository.
+    Now let's rename the newly created repository.
 Follow the instructions below.
 Use the name you chose in a previous question.

     !!! video
         ![Renaming a repository](gh-rename-repo.mp4)